gdubw/gdub/docs/index.md

+# This project is obsolete.
+Please use 'gng' instead. [gng](https://github.com/gdubw/gng)

 # What's gdub?
 gdub (`gw` on the command line) is a `gradle` / `gradlew` wrapper.
 Not to be confused with the [Gradle][] [Wrapper][], `gw` invokes `./gradlew` on